jrp2014/smuggler2/README.md

 $ cabal build -w ghc-smuggler2
 ```

-You can just run `ghcid` as usual:
+You can just run `ghcid` as usual if you have set up your cabal file to run the
+plugin.

 ```bash
 $ ghcid --command='cabal repl'